Aleksandar Luković: Early career

 Luković started his career at hometown club Sloga Kraljevo.
-In 2002, he was signed by Crvena Zvezda.
-He played his first UEFA Cup match on 15 August 2002 after he substituted Nemanja Vidić at second half.
-Crvena Zvezda won 2–0 to FC Kairat.
+He transferred to Red Star Belgrade in 2002.
+Luković played his first UEFA Cup match the same year on 15 August, replacing Nemanja Vidić in the second half.
+Crvena Zvezda won 2–0 against FC Kairat.

-Udinese

-In mid-2006, after signing a pre-contract with Udinese, Luković was on loan to Ascoli from Red Star Belgrade in order for the club to "borrow" the non-EU registration quota of Ascoli for Udinese.
-He was "loaned" to Udinese from Ascoli in January transfer window.
+In mid-2006, after signing a pre-contract with Udinese, Luković moved to Ascoli on loan from Red Star Belgrade in order for the club to borrow the non-EU registration quota of Ascoli for Udinese.
+He moved to Udinese from Ascoli on loan in January transfer window.

-On 27 January 2007, he played his first Serie A match for Udinese against Torino.
+On 27 January 2007, Luković played his first Serie A match for Udinese against Torino.
 He was signed permanently in mid-2007 by Udinese from Red Star.

 Zenit Saint Petersburg

-On 29 July 2010, it was officially announced that Luković signed a four-year contract with Zenit Saint Petersburg for undisclosed fee.
-Initially he was a constant starter for the team but eventually got reduced playing time with the arrival of Domenico Criscito to the club for left-back position.
+On 29 July 2010, Luković signed a four-year contract with Zenit Saint Petersburg for an undisclosed fee.
+He was a constant starter for the team, but eventually got reduced playing time with the arrival of Domenico Criscito to the club for the left-back position.

 Return to Red Star Belgrade

-After several consecutive transfer windows of rumors regarding his return, it was announced on 29 December 2014 that Luković signed a 2.5-year contract with Red Star.
-On 6 February 2015, in a friendly match against Rubin Kazan, Luković suffered a serious injury which sidelined him until the summer of 2015.
+After several transfer windows of rumors regarding his return, Luković re-signed for Red Star Belgrade on a three-year contract on 29 December 2014.
+On 6 February 2015, in a friendly match against Rubin Kazan, he suffered an injury which sidelined him until summer 2015.
 On 23 August 2015, Luković finally made his first appearance for Red Star since his injury, and was applauded by the whole stadium when he came in as a substitute for Savo Pavićević.
-After the end of contract with club in summer 2017, Luković left the club as a free agent.
-In July same year, Luković retired from playing football professionally.
+After the end of contract with club in summer 2017, Luković left as a free agent.
+The same year in July, Luković retired from professional football.

 International career

-He made his international debut against Poland on 15 August 2005.
-He played a part during 2010 World Cup qualifying and mostly partnered Nemanja Vidić in central defense as Aleksandar Kolarov was preferred at left back.
+Luković made his international debut in a friendly match against Poland on 15 August 2005.
+He played a part during 2010 World Cup qualifying and mostly partnered with Nemanja Vidić in central defense as Aleksandar Kolarov was preferred at left back.

 In June 2010, he was selected in Serbia's squad for the 2010 FIFA World Cup, where he appeared in group stage matches against Ghana and Australia.
 He was sent off in Serbia's opening match against Ghana on 13 June 2010.

-In March 2011, two weeks before a crucial Euro 2012 qualifier against Northern Ireland, Luković surprised everyone by deciding to retire from the national team at the age of 28, choosing to focus on his club Zenit.
+In March 2011, two weeks before a crucial Euro 2012 qualifying against Northern Ireland, Luković retired international football at the age of 28, citing his desire to focus on his then-club, Zenit.
 On the same occasion, his teammate Danko Lazović also made the same announcement.
-He earned a total of 27 caps (no goals).
+He earned a total of 27 caps without goals.

+Managerial career

+On 8 August 2025, Luković was appointed as manager of Radnički 1923, replacing Feđa Dudić He was sacked the same year on 20 October.